-15. Sec.
+- 15. Sec.
 4(6)(3) Community general welfare impact: The issues discussed above as a part of the neighborhood character impact can also fall into this category.
 I believe that this development could be viewed as having a potential negative impact on the general welfare of the community if it is not properly developed in accordance with the specific requirements of the zoning ordinance.
 If properly designed, built and operated, however, it is reasonable to believe that the development of this site will not have a negative impact on the general welfare of the community.
 I believe that the issue of noise from shooting and ventilation equipment is potentially the primary issue here.

-- 16. Sec.
+Compliance with recommendations of the zoning ordinance is primary - 16.
+Sec.
 4(6)(4) Overtax public utilities: I see a limited basis to assess any overtaxing of public utilities. - 17.
 Sec.
 4 (6) (5) Adverse impacts on public health and safety: I also see very little basis for the position that the development will have a significant negative impact on public health and safety.
 A properly built indoor shooting range has virtually no opportunity for stray rounds escaping into the community.
-As long as the potential sound and ventilation issues can be controlled, there should be little other avenue for an adverse impact on health and safety. - 18.
+As long as the potential sound issues can be controlled there should be little other avenue for an adverse impact on health and safety. - 18.
 Sec.
 4(6)(6) Consistent with good planning practice: Ballwin has previously allowed the establishment of commercial development on similarly situated properties with similar proximity to residential and commercial developments with similar buffering requirements.
-Shooting ranges are now an allowed use by special use exception.
-If the petition meets all of the established criteria for special use exceptions and noise, there will be little basis to support the position that the development will not be good planning as it is practiced in Ballwin. - 19.
+As of this writing, a shooting range is a proposed new special use.
+Presumably, whatever controls and regulations that are deemed necessary for this use to fit into Ballwin's C-1 commercial district will be set as a part of establishing shooting ranges as special uses.
+If the petition meets all of the established criteria, there will be little basis to support the position that the development will not be good planning as it is practiced in Ballwin. - 19.
 Sec.
-4(6)(7) Operated in a manner that is compatible with permitted uses in the district: Assuming that the shooting range is operated in accordance with all applicable regulations.
-I do not see how this operation would be incompatible with permitted uses in the district. - 20.
-Sec.
+4(6)(7) Operated in a manner that is compatible with permitted uses in the district: Assuming that the minimum criteria of the establishment and operation of an indoor shooting range are met by this petition, I do not see how this operation would be incompatible with permitted uses in the district.

+20. Sec.
 4(6)(8) Operated in a manner that is visually compatible with the permitted uses in the surrounding area.
 There appears to be little basis to support the position that this use, as proposed, would not be visually compatible with permitted uses in the surrounding area.
-Nearby commercial areas have virtually identical buildings and grounds and the nearby residential areas will be substantially screened per the recommendations and requirements the applicable zoning ordinance, the comprehensive plan and the extensive vegetation that is already in place along the rear property line.
+Nearby commercial areas have virtually identical buildings and grounds and the nearby residential areas will be substantially screened per the recommendations and requirements the applicable zoning ordinance and the comprehensive plan.
 The proximity of commercial buildings to single family residential buildings in this development proposal is common throughout Ballwin.